Drakosfire/Sizzek/mcp-servers/twilio-sms/README.md

    - Verify variables are set in LibreChat's `.env` file
    - Check for any typos in variable names
    - Ensure the server has been restarted after updating variables

+4. **Contact lookup not working**
+   - Check `MCP_STORAGE_TYPE` configuration
+   - For MongoDB: Verify `MONGODB_CONNECTION_STRING` is correct
+   - For JSON: Ensure `TODOS_FILE_PATH` directory exists and is writable
+   - Check MongoDB connection and collection name settings

+5. **MongoDB connection issues**
+   - Verify MongoDB is running and accessible
+   - Check connection string format
+   - Ensure database and collection names are correct
+   - Check MongoDB authentication if required

+6. **No contacts found in searches**
+   - Verify users have phone numbers in their profiles
+   - Check that `MONGODB_COLLECTION` points to the correct collection
+   - Ensure local contacts have been added using `manage_contact`
+   - Try different search terms or use exact phone numbers

 ## Contributing